This post may contain affiliate links. Please read our disclosure policy.

 Do pork chops get more tender the longer you bake them?

 Actually, it’s the opposite.
-Pork Chops are very lean and therefore can dry out easily as they cook.
-They only take about 15 minutes to bake at 400℉.
+Pork chops are lean and can dry out quickly if overcooked.
+They only need about 15 to 20 minutes at 400°F. Cooking them longer won’t make them more tender; it will make them tough.

-What internal temperature should pork be cooked to?
+What internal temperature should pork chops be cooked to?

 A pork chop, a slice taken out with a fork.